QuestoApp/.github/profile/README.md

-# Questo: The Ultimate Fun Bot for Discord!
+# 🎉 Questo: The Ultimate Fun Bot for Discord!

 ![Banner](https://github.com/Questo-Discord-Bot/.github/blob/main/images/banner.png)

-## 🎉 The Ultimate Fun Bot for Discord!

 Add games like Truth or Dare, Would you Rather, Never have I ever, and Paranoia.
 Enjoy a counting game and more.
 Dive into fun with this bot!